vishal-m25/Obsidian/zoho/java 11.md

 ### Try-with-resource
 - Apart from having the try-catch-finally functionality, it has resources created within parenthesis after `try` keyword
-- Such resources should implement **AutoCloseable/Closeable**. interfacee
+- Such resources should implement **AutoCloseable/Closeable**. interface
 - This the resources are automatically closed at the end of try block.

 ### Chained Exception